 Putting the Chickens to Work

-13. Not only will the chickens make your sheet compost, they will eat weed seeds and bugs from the garden bed.
+13. Not only will the chickens make your sheet compost, but they will also eat weed seeds and bugs from the garden bed.

-14. Put a fence around a fruit tree at the drip line and put the chickens in it so that they can clean up early fruit drop then later to clean up the rest of the fruit leavings.
-It will provide food for the chickens, clean up the wastes that could harbor insects, reduce the number of insects , and provide nutrition to the fruit tree.
+14. Put a fence around a fruit tree at the drip line and put the chickens in it so that they can clean up early fruit drop and then later clean up the rest of the fruit leavings.
+It will provide food for the chickens, clean up the wastes that could harbor insects, reduce the number of insects, and provide nutrition to the fruit tree.

 Growing Your Own Feed

 For most people, the above steps will put a major dent in their chicken feed bill.
-However it is possible to grow your own feed and save even more.
-Think beyond the usual dried grains that you get at the feed store.
+However, it is possible to grow your own feed and save even more.
+Think beyond the dried grains that you usually get at the feed store.

 16. Buy individual grains or beans from the feed or grocery store and see if they will sprout.
 I have discovered that lentils when sprouted are 25% protein.
-That added to other sprouted grains and with the calories produced from waste produces around the homestead can make buying regular chicken feed almost unnecessary.
+That added to other sprouted grains and with the calories produced from wasted foods around the homestead can make buying regular chicken feed almost unnecessary.